nasccped/kojamp-man/README.md

   make run
   ```

-  This will run the file!
+  This will run the program!

 <h4 align=center>